Delaware Secretary of State LLC: Everything You Need to Know

 If you or the other owners are located in another state, or you want to conduct business outside Delaware and the United States, you can form a Delaware LLC in most cases.
 Delaware LLC status may even be an option if you live outside the U.S.

 If you need more information or help with a Delaware Secretary of State LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.